 Magnetism is a manifestation of electromagnetism, one of the four fundamental interactions of nature.
-It arises from the movement of electric charges and, more specifically, from the spin of electrons, an intrinsic quantum property, just like mass or charge.
+It arises from the movement of electric charges and, more specifically, from the spin of electrons—a quantum property intrinsic to electrons, just like mass or charge.

 At first glance, magnetism seems to be a minor force: a small fridge magnet struggles to hold a few sheets of paper.
-Yet, this same physical force is exploited by Maglev trains to levitate and guide themselves without contact.
-An active control system keeps them at an extremely precise distance from the rails (between 10 and 15 mm), unable to move away or get closer.
+Yet, this same physical force is harnessed by Maglev trains to levitate and guide themselves without contact.
+An active control system keeps them at an extremely precise distance from the rails (between 10 and 15 mm), preventing them from moving closer or farther away.
 The train is literally "glued" at this height by an intense magnetic field.
 However, the absence of mechanical friction allows an independent electromagnetic motor to accelerate them to over 600 km/h.

 At the most fundamental level, magnetism originates from the spin and electrostatic repulsion of electrons.
 Each electron behaves like a tiny bipolar magnet (with a North and a South pole).
 In most materials, these micro-magnets (spins) are randomly oriented.
-Their magnetic effects cancel each other out, so the material exhibits no net magnetic field at the macroscopic scale.
+Their magnetic effects cancel each other out, so the material exhibits no net magnetic field on a macroscopic scale.

 In ferromagnetic materials (such as iron, cobalt, or nickel), electrostatic movements favor a parallel alignment of electron spins.
-This alignment of billions of "tiny compasses" forms microscopic magnetic islands (Weiss domains).
-Each island is like a large boat with thousands of rowers rowing perfectly in the same direction (the spins are aligned).
-When most of these islands add up predominantly in the same direction, the material becomes a very strong permanent magnet.
+This alignment of billions of tiny electronic "compasses" forms microscopic magnetic "islands" (Weiss domains).
+Each island is like a large ship with thousands of rowers all rowing perfectly in the same direction (the spins are aligned).
+When most of these islands align in the same direction, the material becomes a very strong permanent magnet.

-This phenomenon of spontaneous alignment is pushed to its extreme in some modern alloys.
-Magnets based on rare earths, such as those composed of neodymium, iron, and boron (NdFeB), exploit a particular crystalline structure.
+This phenomenon of spontaneous alignment is taken to its extreme in certain modern alloys.
+Rare-earth magnets, such as those made of neodymium, iron, and boron (NdFeB), exploit a particular crystalline structure.
 This structure strengthens the exchange interaction and "freezes" the alignment of spins, creating materials with extreme properties: record saturation magnetization and resistance to demagnetization.
 This is what makes NdFeB the most powerful permanent magnet.

 The first observations of magnetism date back to ancient China, where magnetite was used as early as the 4th century BCE for orientation.
 In the 19th century, the work of Hans Christian Ørsted (1777-1851) revealed the link between electric current and magnetic field.
 This discovery was formalized by James Clerk Maxwell (1831-1879), whose equations unify electricity and magnetism.